AnshumanMahato/Happy-Birthday-Card/README.md

 - [Without Scroll Message](https://happy-birthday-card.vercel.app/)
 - [With Scroll Message](https://hbd-card.netlify.app/)

-If you liked it, please consider giving it star 🤩⭐.
-Feel free to fork too 🤗.
+If you liked it, please consider giving it star a 🤩⭐.

 ---

 ## How to setup

+Here are the methods to set it up for yourself.

 ### Remote Deployment